Machine learning with neural networks: Multi-layer perceptrons

 How this construction works is shown in Figure \figref{C5S4RoofPointsFilled}.

-The left part of the Figure shows the three decision boundaries.
-The indices of the corresponding hidden neurons are drawn in blue.
-Also shown are the weight vectors.
-The regions are encoded with a three-digit binary code.
-The value of the $j$-th digit is the value of the $j$-th hidden neuron: $V_j= 1$ if the pattern is on the weight-vector side of the decision boundary, and $V_j=0$ on the other side.
-The Table shows the targets associated with each region, together with the code of the region.
+The left part of the Figure shows the three decision boundaries with their weight vectors, and how they divide the input plane into different regions which contain either only $\Box$ or only $\blacksquare$.
+Each region bears a three-digit code made out of the symbols $+$ and $-$.
+The codes are determined by the states of the hidden neurons.
+A $+$ sign in the $j$-th entry of the code means that $V_j= +1$.
+So the region in question is on the weight-vector side of the decision boundary $j$.
+A $-$ sign, by contrast, corresponds to $V_j=-1$.
+In this case the region is on the other side of the decision boundary, the one opposite the weight vector.
+The value table shows the targets associated with each region, together with the code of the region.

+The weights $W_{1j}$ and the threshold $\Theta_j$ of the output neuron are chosen so that it associates the correct target value with each region.
 A graphical representation of the output problem is shown in Figure \figref{C5S4V1V2V3}.
-The problem is linearly separable.
+This problem is linearly separable (Exercise 5.3).

 The following function computes the correct output for each region: